Please visit the VTES office in person at 601 Energy Drive, Blacksburg VA 24061 Monday-Friday, 8 a.m. - 5 p.m. to sign up in person.

 Residential customers do not have to pay a deposit.
 Commercial customers must pay a deposit equal to two months of service.

 We accept cash, check, money order, Visa, Mastercard, and American Express.
-Payments can be made by mail, online, or at our office or the Virginia Tech Bursar’s Office located at the Student Services Building on Washington Street.
+Payments can be made by mail, online, the VTES office, or the Virginia Tech Bursar’s Office located at the Student Services Building on Washington Street.
 Customers may also sign up for direct debit by filling out the appropriate paperwork in our office.
 Payments cannot be accepted over the phone.

 Yes.
 Please write the account number in the memo section of each check to ensure the payment is posted to the proper account.